ydd0072/my-retail/README.md

 Update the price for the given product

-For full details on the request / response parameters as well as a live api, try out the instance below that includes a Swagger UI.
+For full details on the request / response parameters as well as a live api, try out the instance below.

 ## Available online